Ne00n/woodCDN/README.md

 - Keep the overhead and dependencies at a minimum
 - Keep it Simple and Stupid and fucking Dry
 - High Availability, even if the db cluster shits itself, stuff should keep going
-- GeoDNS to reduce latency
+- Latency Based routing to reduce latency

 **Software**<br />
 - Nginx as proxy/caching device